deepwn/deepMiner/README.md

 Tips:

-1. Choice another pool if you want: <https://github.com/timekelp/xmr-pool-choice>
-1. Trying build own pool-Server too? <https://github.com/zone117x/node-cryptonote-pool>
+1. Trying build own pool-Server too? <https://github.com/zone117x/node-cryptonote-pool> / <https://github.com/Snipa22/nodejs-pool>
 1. If you want to create your own pool. check my blog it's maybe helpful to you. (just in chinese language now)

 blog1 <http://www.freebuf.com/column/151316.html>
 blog2 <http://www.freebuf.com/column/151376.html>

-## The pools
+## About pools

-This project working on XMR(monero) and ETN(electroneum) personal wallet.

-1. The XMR pool here: `pool.elitexmr.com:8080` set in default.
-This pool created by team guy.
-(You can change to another in `config.json` with building it run `install.sh`.
-Or you can change it anytime.)
+1. Choice another pool which you wanna using: <https://github.com/timekelp/xmr-pool-choice>

-2. If ETN pool you want: `http://minekitten.io` a nice pool and so qute funny UI.
-(Offical Pool)
+1. If ETN pool you want: `http://minekitten.io` a nice pool and so qute funny UI.
+(Or build one pool by yourself.
+Same way like build a xmr pool)

-Rule for this team pool:
+Rules if building a pool by yourself:

-1. NO banned in this pool.
+1. NO banned in the pool.
 This `deepMiner` object working in a web page. used to payback XMR for your website like the Ad payback.
-But you know people will NOT stay on just 1 page and will not take long time stay in website (If NOT online web game or online live show).
-So creater selected no banned in this pool.
+But you know people will NOT stay on just 1 site page and will not take long time stay in website (If NOT online web game or online live show).
+So do not banned in your pool and used the pool just yourself.

-1. The pool is total handoff.
-It automatic payments in XMR.
-Each and every address when the deepMiner reaches 0.3 until the next block.
-1. Low difficulty and more eazy for js miner.Stucked at `diff=256`.
+1. stay in Low-difficulty, It's more eazy for this JavaScript miner.
+Stucked at `diff=256` or `diff=1000` is OK.

 ## License